 \subsection{Ablation Studies}

-In order to verify that our individual contributions, we ablate our Category Focus Module and the size of the backbone in \cref{table:ablations}, and we ablate our regional loss function in \cref{table:regional,table:visdrone10}. \cref{table:ablations} demonstrates that the Category Focus Module improves overall model performance, especially at smaller count ranges, and the effect of propagating the cross-entropy loss of the CFM is demonstrated when we directly take the final layer of the backbone as the input to the CFM in the single scale experiment.
-Whilst the ``0-1000'' results of the single-scale experiment are very marginally improved over the base model, the model looses its scale independence, only predicting larger ranges of counts better than the base model with the multiscale CFM, and dropping in performance when predicting lower ranges of counts.
+In order to verify the significance of individual contributions, we ablate the CFM, the size of the backbone, and final-layer activation function in \cref{table:ablations}. \cref{table:ablations} demonstrates that the CFM improves overall model performance, especially at smaller count ranges.
+The effect of propagating the cross-entropy loss through the CFM is seen when we directly take the final layer of the backbone as the input to the CFM, in the single scale experiment.
+We see a change in the metrics compared to the full CFM, even when in all cases the output of the mask is discarded, and has no direct effect on the metrics at inference time.
+Whilst the \emph{0--1000} results of the single-scale experiment are very marginally improved over the base model, the model loses its scale independence, only predicting larger ranges of counts better than the base model with the multiscale CFM, and dropping in performance when predicting lower ranges of counts.